September 5, 2019

 Featuring hand-painted original end leaves as space-inspired-art, "Apo11o: To the Moon and Back" comes encased in an archival clamshell box emblazoned with a 23-karat gold emblem based on the eagle design of the Apollo 11 mission patch.

-"Apo11o: To the Moon and Back" is available now for $2,950 via the Apollo Flight Plan website.
+"Apo11o: To the Moon and Back" is available from the Apollo Flight Plan website.